-The COVID-19 pandemic saw an increase in garbage and single-use plastics at home.
+The COVID-19 pandemic saw residents of multi-residential buildings producing more garbage.
 In one year, single family households in Toronto throw away over 500 million pieces of single-use items.

-Almost half of Torontonians live in multi-family/multi-residential buildings, where there are generally fewer options for recycling and organic waste.
+Almost half of Torontonians live in apartment buildings, where there are generally fewer options for recycling and organic waste.